Skip to content

 Two things to notice:

-• The bridge keeps one []*cameraui.Disposable per camera and disposes it in OnCameraReleased.
-This is critical — OnSensorProperty keeps an internal subscription alive until you call Dispose().
+• The bridge keeps one []*cameraui.Disposable per sensor and disposes it in OnSensorReleased.
+The callbacks keep an internal subscription alive until you call Dispose().

-• The bind happens in both ConfigureCameras AND OnCameraAdded for cameras that show up after startup.
-Same shape as for sensor-providing plugins.
+• The bind happens in both ConfigureSensors AND OnSensorAdded for sensors that show up after startup.
+Same shape as the camera lifecycle.

 For direct plugin-to-plugin RPC (e.g. asking a face plugin to compute embeddings on demand), use p.API.CoreManager.ConnectToPlugin(name).
 It returns a proxy you can Invoke(ctx, "MethodName", args...) against: